Lou Reid: Longview

 Reid joined the reunited bluegrass supergroup Longview in 2008 to record Deep in the Mountains.
 Other members included J. D. Crowe (banjo), Don Rigsby (mandolin), James King (vocals), Marshall Wilborn (bass), and Ron Stewart (fiddle).

 Lou Reid and Carolina

-In 1992, Lou Reid formed his band Carolina in with lifelong friend Terry Baucom and Marcus Smith (bass).
+In 1992, Lou Reid formed his band Carolina with lifelong friend Terry Baucom and Marcus Smith (bass).

 Carolina's first album Carolina Blue was followed in 1995 by Carolina Moon.
 Then Baucom left the band to pursue his own career.

 In 1996, Carolina released a third album Lou Reid & Carolina and in 2010 released Blue Heartache.

 Christy Reid joined Carolina in 2002.
 She first joined as guitar player, and moved to bass in 2005.

 It would be five years and a line-up change before Reid and Carolina's next release, Time, in 2005.
 Reid was joined this time by vocalist Christy Reid, guitarist Kevin Richardson, banjoist Trevor Watson, and bassist Joe Hannabach.
 Released on Lonesome Day Records, the album also featured a number of high-profile guest appearances, including Vince Gill, Ricky Skaggs, and Jerry Douglas.